jacygao/jacygao.github.io/content/post/event-sourcing.md

 ![Event Sourcing Example](https://jgao.io/event-sourcing-example.png)

 In this example, the state of a shopping cart is stored in a local event store as a sequence of events.
 These events are different from domain events as they are private to the order domain.
-These events are not intereted by other domains.
+These events are not interested by other domains.

-However `OrderCheckedOut` is a domain event which is published and consumed by Payment domain.
+Differently, `OrderCheckedOut` is a domain event which is published and consumed by Payment domain.

 So any system which uses "event sourcing" as its core mechanics can be seen as also as an even-driven system, but the opposite is not true in general.